jadecobra/python_tdd_exercises/source/how_to/calculator.rst

         #   self.x/self.y
         # )

-  because I used the wrong :py:exc:`Exception`the terminal still shows a :py:exc:`ZeroDivisionError`
+  because I used the wrong Exception_ the terminal still shows a :py:exc:`ZeroDivisionError`

   .. code-block:: python